ikanellos/space-invaders-pygame/README.md

 #### Game Logic / Presentation differences:
 - Different images for background, aliens, bullets.
+- Added enter initials and high score display after game over (top 10 scorers are kept on a file)
+- After game over and initials, player has the option to restart or quit

 #### Sounds & Sprites
 Have been downloaded from freeware sites.